explosion/spacy-llm/README.md

 ## 📓 API

-`spacy-llm` exposes a `llm` factory that accepts the following arguments:
+`spacy-llm` exposes a `llm` factory that accepts the following configuration options:

 | Argument  | Type                                        | Description                                                                         |
 | --------- | ------------------------------------------- | ----------------------------------------------------------------------------------- |